Communication-Efficient Accurate Statistical Estimation: Deterministic analysis

 In addition, if Assumption \ref{assump-hessian-lip} also holds, then for Algorithm \ref{alg-vanilla} we have

 \end{thm}

-Theorem \ref{thm-vanilla} shows the $Q$-linear convergence\footnote{According to \cite{NWr06}, a sequence $\{ \bx_n \}_{n=1}^\infty$ in $\R^p$ is said to converge $Q$-linearly to $\bx^* \in \R^p$ if there exists $r\in(0,1)$ such that $\|\bx_{n+1} - \bx^*\|_2\leq r \| \bx_n - \bx^*\|_2$ for $n$ sufficiently large.} of the sequence $\{ \btheta_t \}_{t=0}^{\infty}$ generated by both Algorithms \ref{alg-CSL} and \ref{alg-vanilla}.
-The contraction rate depends explicitly on homogeneity parameter $\delta$.
-With an additional standard assumption on Hessian smoothness, we further show that the averaging step alone in Algorithm \ref{alg-vanilla} is almost as powerful as an optimization step in terms of contraction: The contracting constant will eventually be $\frac{\delta}{\rho_0} \frac{\delta}{\rho}$.
-With negligible computational cost, averaging significantly improves upon individual solutions $\{ \btheta_{t,k} \}_{k=1}^m$ by doubling the speed of convergence.
-In short, one iteration in Algorithm 2 is approximately the same as two iterations in Algorithm 1 under suitable conditions.
+Note that the last inequality requires Assumption \ref{assump-hessian-lip} and thus a smooth regularization $g$.
+The first part of Theorem \ref{thm-vanilla} is a refinement of the analysis in \cite{JLY18}, since we allow the initial estimator to be inaccurate and we have more explicit rates of contraction of optimization errors.
+This will be further demonstrated in Section \ref{section-vanilla-glm}.

-The first part of result is a refinement of that in \cite{JLY18}.
-In particular, we allow initial estimator to be inaccurate and we have more explicit rates of contraction of optimization errors.
-This will be demonstrated in Section \ref{section-vanilla-glm} below.
 The second part points out benefits of the averaging step, which is a novel result.
+Similar to the results on Algorithm \ref{alg-new}, Theorem \ref{thm-vanilla} shows that when $\btheta_t$ is close to $\hat \btheta$, with an additional standard assumption on Hessian smoothness, the averaging step alone in Algorithm \ref{alg-vanilla} is almost as powerful as an optimization step in terms of contraction: The contracting constant will eventually be $\frac{\delta}{\rho_0} \frac{\delta}{\rho}$.
+With negligible computational cost, averaging significantly improves upon individual solutions $\{ \btheta_{t,k} \}_{k=1}^m$ by doubling the speed of convergence.